 Throughout the course of history, time and across cultures, social attitudes towards same sex relationships have varied.
-Same sex relationships have been considered an expectation that all males would at some point in their youth engage in a same sex relationship, to the idea of casual integration to acceptance, to seeing homosexuality as being considered a sin, and repressing same sex relationships through legislation and judicial mechanisms inclusive of the punishment of death for practicing homosexuality.
+Same sex relationships have been considered an expectation that all males would at some point in their youth engage in a same sex relationship.
+To the idea of casual integration to acceptance, to seeing homosexuality as being considered a sin.
+Repressing same sex relationships through legislation and judicial mechanisms inclusive of the punishment of death for practicing homosexuality.

 Ancient Cultures (Greeks and Romans)